weleoka/Lab2/sql_container/Load_SQL_Server.md

 However, if you modify files, they will conflict with Todd's updated files.
 So instead, you will make copies of Todd's files, and then you will update your own files.
-First, on the host (not the container), please make copies of the following file:
+First, on the Host, please make copies of the following file:

 ```bash
 cd ~/Lab2/sql_container